building in Thailand

 The same goes in the tech sector.
 People with the right skills can find jobs with work permits without holding a university degree.
 This is also assuming you have at least 5 years of working experience.

 However, certain jobs, such as a school teacher at an international school, always require a degree.
+If teaching interests you but you lack one, see our guide to teaching in Thailand without a degree.

 Also, having a degree comes with additional benefits: